GValenti-Rojas/academic-kickstart/content/authors/nye/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I graduated from Edinburgh univeristy in 2018 with a Masters in Physics.
 My thesis was on applications of Fourier Acceleration to lattice field theory.
 From there I went on to my current possition as a PhD student under Michael Hartmann looking into applications of Superconducting circuits to Quantum Simulators.
 I am also working with Patrik Ohbergs group researching things such as DMRG and Chiral Condensates in 1+1d.

-In my spare time i enjoy cycling and Hiking in the scottish highlands.

 interests:
 - Circuit QED